 At the time, Oasis suggested Kadokawa and FromSoftware raise capital for self-publishing, either through a partial IPO of FromSoftware, or by having an external buyer acquire 25% of the studio.

 Now, Oasis argues that through investments by Sony, CyberAgent and Tencent made between 2021 and 2025, Kadokawa and FromSoftware have raised capital, and Kadokawa has expanded its gaming business enough to be able to tackle in-house publishing.
 However, the fund thinks Kadokawa’s current president and CEO Takeshi Natsuno is being “cautious” about shifting to self-publishing because external publishers like Bandai Namco have begun offering more favorable contracts than before.
 This has led them to believe that reliance on third-parties will persist under Kadokawa’s current management.
-It might be worth nothing though, that Kadokawa’s side has not made any statements explicitly expressing disagreement with an eventual shift to self-publishing, with some past shareholder briefings even suggesting the opposite.
+It might be worth noting though, that Kadokawa’s side has not made any statements explicitly expressing disagreement with an eventual shift to self-publishing, in fact, the company’s shareholder briefings even suggest the opposite.

 Additionally, prior to the publication of this document, Kadokawa’s board of directors already opposed a separate proposal from Oasis to vote for the removal of Natsuno from the position of CEO on May 14.
 At the time, Kadokawa dismissed most of the hedge fund’s criticism as unfounded or fundamentally misunderstanding the company’s actual circumstances.
 As for game publishing specifically, Kadokawa said its approach is to make comprehensive decisions about whether to go in-house or not for each IP, based on contract terms and other factors.